Borzyszkowski/AlpineLLM/README.md

 Currently supported version of the model: **AlpineLLM-Tiny-10M-Base**

-Model page with pre-trained weights and an interactive live demo are available in the related repositories listed below.
+Pre-trained model weights and an interactive live demo are available in the related repositories listed below.

 ### Related Repositories